Amrita Vishwa Vidyapeetham Allied & Life Science 2025

 In India, there are numerous opportunities related to the Diploma in Public Health programme.
 It is a growing field with a wide range of career options in Research Data Support Management, Health Care Management, Emergency Response Officer, and Polio Eradication Officer.

-Students who successfully complete this degree should be able to find employment in either public or private hospitals, particularly if they have relevant work experience.
+Students who complete this degree should be able to find employment in either public or private hospitals, particularly if they have relevant work experience.
 The opportunities are available in Apollo, Fortis, KEM Hospital, and AIIMS.

-There are countless options and a candidate's ability to succeed in their career in Public Health will ultimately be determined by how skilled they are.
+There are countless options, and a candidate's ability to succeed in their career in Public Health will ultimately be determined by how skilled they are.
 The career options are as follows:

 Polio Eradication Officer: The Polio Eradication Officer's responsibilities include planning public education campaigns, overseeing operations, and adhering to WHO protocols.